microsoft/onefuzz/docs/troubleshooting.md

 Make sure [docker](https://docs.docker.com/desktop/) is installed and runs properly.

-Navigate to the folder that matches your os in the tools folder created earlier and build the docker container
+Navigate to the folder that matches your os in the tools folder created earlier and build the docker container:

 ```cmd
 docker build --t <container_name> .